 All members of the University community have the right to be free from being harassed.
 The law has provided victims of harassment with the ability to obtain relief from the courts even though there is no relationship with the abuser.
-The Civil Anti-Harassment Order, Revised Code of Washington 10.14.040, and the Sexual Assault Protection Order, Revised Code of Washington 7.90.020, fills a critical gap in the law to protect victims of criminal harassment, sexual assault or stalking from being harassed repeatedly regardless of their relationship with the perpetrator.
+The Civil No-Contact Orders, VA Code § 19.2-152.8; 19.2-152.7, fills a critical gap in the law to protect victims of criminal harassment, stalking, or sexual assault from being harassed repeatedly regardless of their relationship with the perpetrator.
+This includes victims or dating violence, which is not a separate offense under Virginia law.

-If you are a victim of harassment or sexual assault and wish to obtain a Civil Anti-Harassment Order or a Sexual Assault Protection Order, contact SPD immediately for assistance or your local police where you live.
-The procedure for filing for a Civil Anti-Harassment Order and Sexual Assault Protection Order are the same as filing for a Domestic Violence Protection Order described above.
+If you are a victim of harassment and wish to obtain a Civil No-Contact Order, contact ACPD immediately for assistance or your local police where you live.
+The procedure for filing for a Civil No-Contact Order is the same as filing for a Domestic Violence Protective Order described above.